 Turns the backlight On, Off or to Timed mode.
 When set to Timed, the Backlight Timeout value determines when the backlight is turned off.
+Backlight settings are not available on PanelView 300 terminals.

 Contrast [F3]

 Increases or decreases the display contrast.
 The contrast settings range from 0 to 10.